bbauska/Coursera-Bootstrap/README.md

 set of CSS declarations, that is where we make use of mixins.

-In Less you define a mixin by giving it a name, and in Sass you simply precede that with an &commat;mixin in front of the name of the mixin declaration.
+In Less you define a mixin by giving it a name, and in Sass you simply precede that with an \@mixin in front of the name of the mixin declaration.

 And inside a mixin, you can define a bunch of CSS declarations that can